| Title: | Optimal Designs for Copula Models |

 The value |

-Indices and rows of an unnamed matrix supplied to argument A
+Indices and rows of an unnamed matrix supplied to argument A correspond to the subset of parameters defined by argument parNames.

 For efficiency reasons the returned function won't complain about missing arguments immediately, leading to strange errors.
 Please ensure that all arguments are specified at all times.
 This behaviour might change in future releases.

-returns function(x=NULL, desw=NULL, desx=NULL, mod=NULL)
+Dsensitivity returns function(x=NULL, desw=NULL, desx=NULL, mod=NULL), the sensitivity function.

 It's attributes contain this function's arguments.